 Furthermore, the 5 - year survival rate following treatment is much higher at earlier stages of the cancer.Earlier cancers have better outcomes and treated with minimally invasive techniques that are associated with lower morbidity and earlier return to normal life.

-While you will not be able to control genetic factors related to head and neck cancers , there are some ways in which you can reduce your overall risk of developing cancer:
+While genetic factors related to gastrointestinal cancers cannot be controlled, following are some ways in which you can reduce your overall risk of developing cancer.